hkustDB/Race-to-the-Top/README.md

     * [Local-sensitivity Based Mechanism](#local-sensitivity-based-mechanism)

 ## About The Project
-Race to the Top (R2T) is for answering SJPA over the database with foreign key constraints.
+Race to the Top (R2T) is for answering SPJA over the database with foreign key constraints.
 This work has been accpeted by SIGMOD 2022.
 Paper is avaliable [here](https://www.cse.ust.hk/~yike/R2T.pdf).
 The main task of this project is to demo the R2T system and the experiments in that paper.

 The file structure is as below
 ```